 Frank Alexander de Pass - Jewish Lieutenant, British Army

-World War I hero and first Jewish recipient of the Victoria Cross
+World War I hero, first Jewish recipient of the Victoria Cross

 Born: April 26, 1887 - London, England